psturmfels/adversarial_faces/README.md

 * [DEPRECATED/ABANDONED] `random_target`: sample a vector in the output space at random to use as the target
 * `community_naive_same`: modify all images not belonging to identity A so that they embed to the same, randomly sampled vector corresponding to A
   * resulting images stored as `VGG_BASE/test_perturbed_sampled/nXXXXXX/community_naive_same/nYYYYYY/epsilon_ZZZ.h5` where the `XXXXX` identity is the ground truth and the `YYYYYY` identity is the target
+* `community_naive_random`: modify all images not belonging to identity A so that they embed to a randomly sampled vector corresponding to A (target is resampled with repetition for each image that is to be adversarially modified)